mohitpai/journey-optimizer.en/help/using/offers/api-reference/offer-delivery-api/edge-decisioning-api.md

 >[!NOTE]
 >
->The use of Decision Management in Adobe Experience Platform Web SDK is currently available in early access to select users.
-This functionality is not available to all organizations.
+>The use of Decision Management in Adobe Experience Platform Web SDK is only available for a set of organizations (Limited Availability).
+If you want to leverage this feature, contact your Adobe account executive.

 ## Adobe Experience Platform Web SDK {#aep-web-sdk}